ChadOdin/MeltingPot/Cheat Sheets/Network_Cheatsheet.md

   - **Placement of Access Points:** Strategically placing access points to ensure adequate coverage and minimize interference in wireless networks.
   - **Firmware Updates:** Regularly updating firmware for wireless routers and access points to address security vulnerabilities and improve performance.
 - **Challenges:** Wireless networking faces challenges such as signal interference, limited range, and security vulnerabilities, which require careful consideration and mitigation strategies.

+### SMB Network Shares:

+- **Definition:** SMB (Server Message Block) network shares allow users to access files and folders stored on remote servers over a network, providing a centralized storage solution for sharing resources within a workgroup or domain.
+- **Key Components:**
+  - **Shared Folders:** Directories or volumes on a file server that are made accessible to network users through SMB shares.
+  - **Permissions:** Access control settings that determine which users or groups have read, write, or modify permissions on shared folders.
+  - **Mapping Drives:** Associating a drive letter with an SMB network share for easier access and navigation.
+- **Authentication Methods:**
+  - **Workgroup Authentication:** Users provide credentials specific to the server hosting the SMB share.
+  - **Domain Authentication:** Users authenticate against a centralized domain controller, allowing for unified access control and management.
+- **Access Protocols:**
+  - **SMBv1:** Legacy version of the SMB protocol with known security vulnerabilities.
+Deprecated in modern environments due to security risks.
+  - **SMBv2/v3:** Improved versions of the SMB protocol with enhanced security features, better performance, and support for features like encryption and opportunistic locking.
+- **Best Practices:**
+  - **Security Hardening:** Disabling SMBv1 where possible, implementing secure authentication mechanisms (e.g., Kerberos), and enforcing strict access controls to mitigate security risks.
+  - **Data Backup:** Regularly backing up data stored on SMB network shares to prevent data loss in case of hardware failures, user errors, or security breaches.

 ## Virtual Private Networks (VPNs):